open-mmlab/mmocr/docs/en/user_guides/config.md

 ## Directory Structure

 All configuration files of `MMOCR` are placed under the `configs` folder.
-To avoid long configuration files and to improve the reusability and clarity of configuration files, MMOCR takes advantage of the inheritance property of Config files to split the eight sections of configuration content.
-Since each section is related to an algorithm task, MMOCR provides a task folder for each task in Config, namely `textdet` (text detection task), `textrecog` (text recognition task), and `kie` (key information extraction).
-Also the individual task algorithm configuration folder is further divided into two parts: `_base_` folder and many algorithm folders.
+To avoid config files from being too long and improve their reusability and clarity, MMOCR takes advantage of the inheritance mechanism and split config files into eight sections.
+Since each section is closely related to the task type, MMOCR provides a task folder for each task in `configs/`, namely `textdet` (text detection task), `textrecog` (text recognition task), and `kie` (key information extraction).
+Each folder is further divided into two parts: `_base_` folder and algorithm configuration folders.

-1. the `_base_` folder mainly stores some general configuration files unrelated to specific algorithms, and each section is divided into common datasets, common training strategies and common running configurations by directory.
+1. the `_base_` folder stores some general config files unrelated to specific algorithms, and each section is divided into datasets, training strategies and runtime configurations by directory.

-2. The algorithm configuration folder stores configuration items that are strongly related to the algorithm.
-The algorithm configuration folder is divided into two main sections.
+2. The algorithm configuration folder stores config files that are strongly related to the algorithm.
+The algorithm configuration folder has two kinds of config files.

-   1. the model and data pipeline of the algorithm: in the OCR domain, in general, data enhancement strategies are strongly related to the algorithm, so the model and data pipeline are usually placed in a unified location.
+   1. Config files starting with `_base_`: Configures the model and data pipeline of an algorithm.
+In OCR domain, data augmentation strategies are generally strongly related to the algorithm, so the model and data pipeline are usually placed in the same config file.

-   2. Algorithm-specific configurations on the developed dataset: configurations for training and testing, aggregating configurations that are scattered in different locations.
-Also modify or configure some configurations specific to the dataset such as batch size and some possible modifications such as data pipeline, training strategy, etc.
+   2. Other config files, i.e. the algorithm-specific configurations on the specific dataset(s): These are the full config files that further configure training and testing settings, aggregating *base* configurations that are scattered in different locations.
+Inside some modifications to the fields in `_base_` configs may be performed, such as data pipeline, training strategy, etc.

-The final configuration content of each module is distributed in different configuration files, and the final content of each configuration file is as follows:
+All these config files are distributed in different folders according to their contents as follows:

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}